1979 South Korean presidential election

 Presidential elections were held in South Korea on 6 December 1979 following the assassination of Park Chung Hee on 26 October.
-The members of the National Conference for Unification, who among other things, were responsible for election of president, choose Prime Minister Choi Kyu-hah as the President of the Republic of Korea unopposed; Choi had been acting President since Park's death.
+The members of the National Conference for Unification, who among other things, were responsible for election of president, chose Prime Minister Choi Kyu-hah as the President of the Republic of Korea unopposed; Choi had been acting President since Park's death.

 President Choi was supposed to serve for the remainder of late President Park's term, which would have ended in 1984.
 However, a coup d'état took place six days after the elections, with Chun Doo-hwan seizing power.
 He allowed Choi to remain in power for eight months, before being elected president in August 1980.

 Results

 In order to be elected, a candidate had to receive the vote of over 50% of the incumbent members of the National Conference for Unification.
 With 2,560 delegates present, Choi had to receive at least 1,281 votes to be elected.
 He received 2,465 votes, 96% of the total possible.